Pranieth95/Learning-management-System-Moodle-/README.md

 # Learning-management-System-Moodle-

+This System is a simple Learning management system consist of Student Management, Online Quiz, Grading System, Event Calander, Chat Forum, Payment handling and an online book shop.

-# Some Screen Shots of Application
+# Some of screenshots from the application

 ![1](https://user-images.githubusercontent.com/39290498/41391116-61849aec-6fb6-11e8-87c7-0eaea6cd91c7.PNG)